bAndie91/tools/tabdata/index.md

     == != <= >= < > =~ !~ eq ne gt lt

-For your convenience, not to bother with escaping, you may also use these operators as alternatives to the canonical ones above:
+For your convenience, not to bother with character escaping, you may also use these operators as alternatives to the canonical ones above:

 - is
 - = _(single equal sign)_